LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/hotkeys.md

 Select an action by pressing the applicable letter:

 * LOGOUT (L): to logout of the Agent Workspace
-* ACCEPT ENGAGEMENT (A): to accept a new incoming chat.
-Only available when an engagement is ringing.
+* ACCEPT ENGAGEMENT (A): to accept a new incoming chat
 * VISITOR LIST (V): to access the list of your current visitors
 * STATUS (S): to toggle your status between Online, Back Soon and Away
-* END ENGAGEMENT (X): to end the current chat.
-Only available when you have an open conversation.
+* END ENGAGEMENT (X): to end the current chat
+* INACTIVE LIST (I): to open the inactive chats list
-* TRANSFER ENGAGEMENT (T): to transfer the chat to another agent.
-Only available when you have an open conversation.
+* TRANSFER ENGAGEMENT (T): to transfer the chat to another agent
-* RESPOND TO NEXT (M): navigate to the visitor who has been waiting the longest for a response from the agent.
-Only available when you have multiple open conversations.
+* RESPOND TO NEXT (N): navigate to the visitor who has been waiting the longest for a response from the agent
-* RETURN CONVERSATION TO QUEUE (Q): returns the currently focused conversation to the queue.
-Only available when you have a conversation that can be transfered back to the queue.
+* RETURN CONVERSATION TO QUEUE (Q): returns the currently focused conversation to the queue

 ### Input hotkeys